 Yet, social media has failed in properly preparing people for their next outdoor adventure.
 I have spent quite a bit of time hiking remote trails both solo and with friends.
 Like a lot.
 Within the past year, I’ve hiked everywhere from the “Mighty 5” National Parks in Utah, Mt.
 Washington in New Hampshire, remote mountain peaks in Nevada, sections of the Appalachian trail, the Great Smoky Mountains, the deserts of Moab, and more.

 It is without fail, I will see people hitting the trails completely unprepared.
 I’m talking no water, late departures with no signs of illumination, lack of gloves or hat, flip flops (not making this up!), and just the sheer physical inability to safely finish a hike.
-And this scares me!!!
-For the sake of their safety, the safety of rescue teams, and the preservation of keeping our trails wild.
-Setting off on a hike ill prepared is dangerous.
+And this scares me; for the sake of their safety, the safety of rescue teams, and the preservation of keeping our trails wild.
+Setting off on a hike ill-prepared is dangerous.

 Okay, Nicki.
 You’ve made your point.
 How does an Explorer Chick go about packing for her next outdoor hike?

 Easy!
 The 10 Essentials for hiking and other outdoor adventures.
 If you ask any hiker or backpacker what they carry in their pack, you’ll get as wide a variety of answers as there are miles on the Appalachian Trail.
 However, experienced hikers will be carrying the 10 Essentials for unexpected emergencies and survival.
 It’s a hiking checklist to help you pack and bring gear for your day hike, backpacking trip, or climbing expedition.